Efficiency corrections for factorial moments and cumulants of overlapping sets of particles: A reminder on efficiency corrections for nonoverlapping sets of particles

 Therefore, as long as we have {\em different} particle species or even distinct groups of particles, such as protons and pions, correcting cumulants for efficiency simply entails expressing the cumulants in terms of factorial moments and then make use of Eq.~\eqref{eq:f_ij_standard}, as discussed in detail in \cite{Bzdak:2012ab}.

 However, one needs to be more careful if one is dealing with overlapping sets of particles, such as for example in the case of proton-charge correlations, $\Cov{p,Q}$.
 The protons do carry charge, thus producing a self-correlation term in $\Cov{p,Q}$.
-This requires a separate efficiency correction treatment.
+Furthermore, the selection of protons from all the measured charges is typically associated with additional efficiency losses, as one may have to use an additional detector to identify protons.
+These effects require a separate efficiency correction treatment.